Course Proposal Process

 - If the committee does not support the proposal, the co-chairs will determine whether to place the lack of support on the consent agenda or place the item for debate on the regular agenda.

-- Once a course proposal is approved by consent at a faculty retreat, if it is a brand new course, then it moves to the next stage of developing it fully to be presented by iSchool to the CHHS Curriculum Committee for review, or, if it is a new topic for an existing seminar course, it goes to the Associate Director for inclusion in the schedule as works best.
+- Once a course proposal is approved by consent at a faculty retreat, it goes to the Associate Director for inclusion in the schedule as works best.